Miss Idaho USA

 The Miss Idaho USA pageant is a competition that selects the representative for the state of Idaho in the Miss USA pageant and the name of the title held by that winner.
 It is currently produced by Pageants NW Productions based in Puyallup, Washington since 2007.

 Idaho's first placement at Miss USA came in 1964 with Dorothy Johnson, the first African-American semi-finalist.
 Their second placement came in 1997 when former Miss Idaho Teen USA and Miss Teen USA 1989 Brandi Sherwood placed first runner-up.
 She later became the first woman to be crowned both Miss USA and Miss Teen USA when she succeeded winner Brook Lee who became Miss Universe.
 Sherwood has since pursued a career as an actress, and was a rotating model on The Price Is Right from 2002 to 2009.
 The third came in 2004 when former Miss Idaho Teen USA 1999 Kimberly Glyn Weible made the Top 10.
 Their fourth was in 2009, when Melissa Weber placed in the Top 15.

 Idaho is currently third tied with North Carolina in number of former teens have competed in this pageant: ten, including Sherwood, and they are all from the same state.
 It is the largest former Teens competed in this pageant from the same state without being won the Teen title previously from other states.
 In addition, three have also competed at Miss America.

-Jenny Ting Crawford of Huntington Beach, CA was appointed Miss Idaho USA on September 30th, 2025 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
-She represented Idaho at Miss USA 2025.
+Katie Tetreault of Eagle was appointed Miss Idaho USA on June 30th, 2026 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She will represent Idaho at Miss USA 2026.